 In addition to keeping spirits high prior to passage of pari-mutuel legislation, he was also a well-respected Hill Country area realtor and president of the Austin Board of Realtors.
 Perkins also acted as executive director for the Texas Horse Racing Association and helped orchestrate several large-scale fundraisers that helped bring about the passage of pari-mutuel racing in Texas.
-He owns and lives at his Witch Doctor Farms just outside of Austin in Bee Caves
+He owns and lives at his Witch Doctor Farms, just outside of Austin in Bee Caves.